UlisesPe22/HabitApp/README.md

 ### Installation

-1. Download the main folder by clicking on "code" button form https://github.com/UlisesPe22/HabitApp.
+1. Download the main folder by clicking on "code" button.
 2. Go to downloads and extract all from the zip file "HabitApp-main.zip".
 3. Open the "HabitApp-main" on Visual Studio. **Note: make sure to be in the correct folder.
 If you are not in the correct folder, the next step is not going to work**
 5. Open a new terminal on Visual Studio and write "pip install -r requirements.txt" then press enter.